riccardo0314/Python-Tool/README.md

 # Python-Tool for CTI

 The evolution of my Python skills.
-This a collection of my Python's script/tool.

-The evolution of my Python skills.
 This repository is a collection of my Python scripts/tools, specifically focused on Cybersec and CTI daily tasks.